Climate Equity Links

 Blue Green Alliance

-The Blue Green working group has long been working to build links between US environmental and labor groups.
+The Blue Green alliance is perhaps the hub of the effort to to link between US environmental and labor groups.
 Its had a rocky history, but that goes with the territory.
-Blue-Green has survived and regrouped, and is now one of groups thats coordinating the US movement for green collar jobs.
+Blue-Green has survived and regrouped, and has earned indispensable status.

 Centre for Science and the Environment (CSE)

 India’s CSE, well known among Southern environmental NGOs, has been enormously influential in the climate equity movement since 1990s publication of Anil Agarwal and Sunita Narain’s Global Warming in an Unequal World.
-Their whole (extensive) site is well worth exploring, and this remains true even though theyve not been focused on climate recently.
+Their whole (extensive) site is well worth exploring, though the real focus here is to their EquityWatch work, which is reanimated from time to time during flash points in the negotiations.

 Climate Action Network (CAN)

-The Climate Action Network is a global coalition of over four hundred independent organizations working the climate issue, and many of the other organizations on this list are members of it.
-See, in particular, the ECO newsletter, which CAN publishes from all major international climate meetings; there’s really nothing else like it.
+The Climate Action Network is a global coalition of over seven hundred independent organizations working the climate issue.
+See, in particular, its ECO newsletter, which CAN publishes from all major international climate meetings; there’s really nothing else like it.
 The US Climate Action Network is, of course, the web home of the US region of CAN.
 It also provides a portal to the climate pages of most of the major U.S. environmental groups.

 Climate Change Denial